NEWEp. 004 — Cleopatra VII on You cannot rule what you cannot reachListen →

 Long enough for the real story.

-Three movements: what they had to learn, the moment they had to act, what they were left holding.
-21 minutes is enough to follow that shape deliberately, and short enough to follow it closely.
+Three movements: what they had to learn, what they had to do, what they gained.
+21 minutes is enough to trace all three, closely enough to understand how they connect.

 Focused on the doing, not the lore.